The Learning Planet Academy

 Aude Bernheim

 The Learning Planet Institute has done a lot for me.
 I owe the success of my career to the Institute. (...)
 I didn't know how to do research.
 I was able to explore my own path (...)
 If you're really interested, you have everything you need to become who you want to be. (...)
-I'd love to go back.
+I'd love to go back there.

 Edward Kwarteng